No results found

-Home / Government / Articles / USAFacts presents its first-ever policy recommendations to Congress to enhance public data infrastructure
+Home / Government spending / Articles / USAFacts presents its first-ever policy recommendations to Congress to enhance public data infrastructure

 During the pandemic, the public needed actional public data — but couldn’t find it.
 The urgent need for granular, real-time metrics for decision-making demonstrated major pain points in government data.
 In a time of crisis, private actors including USAFacts had to step in to collect metrics where the federal government couldn’t, aggregating data for local public health authorities to guide public policy.